SINGHPRT/Design_Patterns_Samples/README.md

   public static method that returns the instance of the class, this is the global access point for the outer world to get the instance of the class.

+ * Enum as Singleton: This type of implementation employs the use of enum.
+Enum, as written in the java docs, provided implicit support for thread safety and only one instance is guaranteed.
+Java enum singleton is also a good way to have singleton with minimal effort. public enum EnumSingleton {
+	    INSTANCE;
+	    public void someMethod(String param) {
+		// some class member
+	    }
+	}

 ## Examples:
 In-built Examples: